lolafarinas/lolafarinas/content/home/hero.md

 active = true  # Activate this widget? true/false
 weight = 10  # Order that this section will appear.

-title = "Interested in finding relationships between things that apparently haven't any"
+title = "Lola Fariñas, PhD."

 # Hero image (optional).
 Enter filename of an image in the `static/img/` folder.
 #hero_media = "lola_sfo.jpg"